-kground Name of charter school on whose Board of Directors you intend to serve Sage Collegiate Public Charter School 2.
-Full name Tracy Gniewek Home Address Business Name and Address Phone Number E-mail address 3.
-Brief educational and employment history and discussion of qualifications to serve on the board of this charter school.
-4. Bachelor of Science - Hotel Administration from UNLV SPHR and SHRM-SCP Professional Designations Member of the Human Resources Management Teams for the MGM Grand, Aladdin Resort and Casino and Planet Hollywood Resort and Casino (Pre-Opening and Operational) HR Consultant for Las Vegas Non Profits (Sunrise Children's Foundation, Volunteers in Medicine of Southern Nevada) Volunteer Elementary Small Group Leader - The Crossing Church \textstyle Resume and professional bio are attached.
+- 3. Brief educational and employment history and discussion of qualifications to serve on the board of this charter school. - Bachelor of Science Hotel Administration from UNLV - SPHR and SHRM-SCP Professional Designations - Member of the Human Resources Management Teams for the MGM Grand, Aladdin Resort and Casino and Planet Hollywood Resort and Casino (Pre-Opening and Operational) - HR Consultant for Las Vegas Non Profits (Sunrise Children's Foundation, Volunteers in Medicine of Southern Nevada) - Volunteer Elementary Small Group Leader The Crossing Church

+4. □ Resume and professional bio are attached.
 5. Indicate whether you currently or have previously served on a board of a school district, another charter school, a non-public school or any not-for-profit corporation (to the extent not otherwise indicated in your response to Item 3, above).
 Does not apply to me.
 Yes